simon-ritchie/apysc/docstring_markdowns/apysc/_file/file_util.md

   - Target file extension (e.g., '.md', 'md', and so on).
 - `dir_path`: str
   - Directory path to search files recursively.
+- `excluding_file_names_prefix_list`: list of str or None, optional
+  - Excluding file names' prefix list.
+If you specify None, all files become the target.
 - `file_paths`: list of str or None
   - Current file paths (only used for recursive function calls).